-Set Online Diagnostics to run diagnostics locally on managed systems.
+Set Online Diagnostics to run diagnostics locally.

-Managed System Requirements
+Minimum System Requirements

-- A minimum of 256 MB RAM - A minimum of 40 MB free space on the system drive (C: on Windows or / opt on Linux.) - A supported operating system installed on your Dell system.
-See "Supported Operating Systems." - Dell-qualified device drivers and firmware to run diagnostics on RAID controllers, RAID-attached hard drives, tape drives, tape autoloaders, and tape libraries.
-See the documentation that accompanied your device for more information or access the latest drivers and firmware from the Dell Support website at support.dell.com.
-For a list of the latest drivers and firmware versions for RAID controllers, see "Diagnostics for RAID Controllers, SAS Controllers, SCSI Controllers, and Attached Hard Drives."
+- A minimum of 256 MB RAM. - A minimum of 40 MB free space on the system drive (C: on Windows or / opt on Linux.) - A supported operating system installed on your Dell system.
+See Supported Operating Systems. - The latest device drivers and firmware installed, so as to run diagnostics on RAID controllers, RAID-attached hard drives, tape drives, tape autoloaders, and tape libraries. - NOTE: See the documentation that accompanied your device for more information or access the latest drivers and firmware from support.dell.com. - NOTE: For a list of the latest drivers and firmware versions for RAID controllers, see Diagnostics for RAID Controllers, SAS Controllers, SCSI Controllers, and Attached Hard Drives.